What is an IT project manager?

 Understand the business

-An IT project manager needs a solid understanding of the business landscape.
+An IT PM needs a solid understanding of their companies business.
 Grasping the corporate mission, goals, and target market are fundamental.
 Serving as a central link, you guide how technology can enhance the company’s working strategies and practices.

 Prioritize information security